eth-fabric/website/docs/education/awesome-based-rollups.md

 - [MEV for “Based Rollup”](https://ethresear.ch/t/mev-for-based-rollup/15636) - Article exploring how MEV can work with based rollups.
 - [Based Rollup Economics](https://taiko.mirror.xyz/PhlvGdIaY3-ZQ1DqI9uM5LxrWGWLAzLI84rkxhvPKmM) - Post that summarizes the current economic landscape of rollups, and explore based rollups economy.
 - [Based Rollups can reward Proposers first come first serve](https://ethresear.ch/t/based-rollups-can-reward-proposers-first-come-first-serve/18317) - Articles explores how a simple FCFS system should be sufficient for Based Rollups.
+- [Based Ticketing Rollup](https://hackmd.io/LRQPSItESPuMhUSwrB71rQ) - Presents a “Based Ticketing Rollup” that starts from the concept of a Based rollup and adds Execution Tickets to address its weak points.

 ## Stacks-and-Implmentations (alphabetically)
 - [Facet Based Stack](https://github.com/0xFacet)